Olney, Philadelphia: 19th century

+20th century

 In 1925, Colney Theatre was constructed which then had the largest one-floor seating capacity in the world with room for almost 2000 people.
 In 1931, Olney High School graduated its first class and for a time had the largest enrollment in the city with 3600 students.
 Olney High School's alumni include Philadelphia Phillies outfielder Del Ennis (1942), comedy writer Barry S. Waronker (1965), local news reporter Sheila Washington (1982), and former Feltonville historian Dennis Dalbey (1994).

 Olneyites lobbied the city intensely for the constructions of playgrounds and the library at 5th Street and Tabor Road.
 Community members put together an amateur Olney Symphony Orchestra (which continues to give concerts) and started their own newspaper, the Olney Times (which is no longer in circulation as of 2010).